ClinicalTrials.Veeva

 About

-This is an investigator-initiated trial aimed at assessing the safety and efficacy of anti-CD19 CAR-T cells in the treatment of refractory systemic lupus erythematosus.
+This is an investigator-initiated trial aimed at assessing the safety of anti-CD19 CAR-T cells in the treatment of refractory systemic lupus erythematosus.

 Full description